 Reciprocating machinery is inspected on operating hour intervals.
 This is based upon OEM (Waukesha) recommendations but has additional points of inspection based upon internal fleet experience.
 Corrective actions are generally completed during these inspections and the actual cost of the inspection is dependent upon the amount of equipment and components replaced.
-The maintenance and inspection activity is shown below.

-Table 53: Reciprocating engine maintenance and inspection
+The maintenance and inspection activities are shown on the following page.
+Table 52: Reciprocating engine maintenance and inspection activities

-activities

-FREQUENCY (EOH) ΑCTIVITY 2,000 hours Gaps and clearances, timing 4,000 hours 2,000 hours routine plus replace valves 8,000 hours 4,000 hours routine plus replace valve stem seals
+FREQUENCY (EOH) ACTIVITY 2,000 hours Gaps and clearances, timing 4,000 hours 2,000 hours routine plus replace valves 8,000 hours 4,000 hours routine plus replace valve stem seals